awakenedhaki/masterR/playground/toy_data/README.md

     categorical data, and thus assigns each category (upper, middle, and lower) its own color.

+Notice that in the function definition for `get_class_income` I gave `upper` and `lower` default values.
+However, since I kind of just made up my boundaries, I allowed my function to be flexible, or more *abstract*.
+If I decide to change what the upper income and lower income boundary should be, my function can handle it now.

 **SIDE NOTE**: Do not worry if that was too much, just go over it a couple of times.
 I will be making other R guides talking about conditionals, writing functions, and built-ins such as `vapply`.